LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

             behavior of the policy.
           * Policies have a mapping from loop iterations to iterates in the index set via a iteration_mapping enum template parameter.
-The possible values are Unchecked, Direct, and StridedLoop.
+The possible values are DirectUnchecked, Direct, and StridedLoop.
           * Policies can be safely used with some synchronization constructs via a kernel_sync_requirement enum template parameter.
 The possible values are none and sync.